Asian Women Among Eight Killed In Atlanta-area Spa Shootings - UrduPoint

 Georgia Senator Raphael Warnock condemned the violence in a tweet late Tuesday.

-"My heart is broken tonight after the tragic violence in Atlanta that took eight lives broken tonight after the tragic violence in Atlanta that took eight lives," he said.
+"My heart is broken tonight after the tragic violence in Atlanta that took eight lives," he said.

 "Praying for the families of the victims and for peace for the community."
 The Democratic party in the state called Tuesday's shooting spree "horrifying."
 "As details continue to emerge, this attack sadly follows the unacceptable pattern of violence against Asian Americans that has skyrocketed throughout this pandemic," said Congresswoman Nikema Williams, who is also the state party's chairwoman.